What are eeCourses?

 Foundations of Environmental Education Instruction

 This course builds background knowledge and skills in environmental education best practices to ground future instruction in EE.
 This course is perfect for new and developing educators as well as supervisors looking for training opportunities for new or seasonal staff.

-Justice, Equity, Diversity, and Inclusion in Environmental Education
+Justice, Equity, Diversity, and Inclusion in Environmental Education (registration coming soon)

 This course is designed to provide a strong foundation in the language, concepts and principles of equity work.
 It is meant to be an introductory course and spark interest in further learning around justice, equity, diversity and inclusion.